SodaLabs/kotlin-delegate-rx-properties/README.md

 }
 ```

-Therefore, we just create the magic Delegate with Observable capability.
-Yet, it's still the problem to get the real Delegate reference.
+We create the magic Delegate with Observable capability and yet, it's still the problem to get the real Delegate reference.
 One way to do get the Delegate is through [Reflection](https://kotlinlang.org/docs/reference/reflection.html).
 Hence, the library depends on Kotlin Reflection and you have to use `::` to reflect the Delegate to get the Observable functionality.

 Dependency
 ---